Alwatr/flux/README.md

-# Alwatr Flux - Elegant State Management and Event System
+# Flux - Elegant State Management and Event System

 ## Introduction

-Alwatr Flux empowers your applications with elegant and powerful state management and event handling capabilities.
+Flux empowers your applications with elegant and powerful state management and event handling capabilities.
 Built on the observable design pattern, Flux provides a lightweight yet robust foundation for managing global signals and states.

 **Key Features:**